gabrielheinrich/devhaus-academy-interim/README.md

-# Devhaus Academy #4
+# Devhaus Leipzig Academy

-Interim until we can move into the real one
+Disclaimer: This is just a quick interim website, until we can move into the real learning plattform

 ## Quicklinks